guardian/pan-domain-authentication/README.md

 The `pan-domain-auth-verification` library provides the basic functionality for sigining and verifying login cookies.
 For applications that only need to *VERIFY* an existing login (rather than issue logins themselves) this is the library to use.
 In most cases this will be useful for APIs that are unwilling or unable to offer a user-facing OAuth dance to acquire credentials directly, on behalf of the user.
+Note that this module also includes means for obtaining the public key used to do the verification (more details below).

 The `pan-domain-auth-core` library provides the core utilities to load the domain settings, create and validate the cookie and check if the user has mutlifactor auth turned on (see below).
 Note this does not include the Google oath dance code or cookie setting